Virginia IRS Collections Attorney

 IRS Tax Levy

 A lien can be intimidating, but a levy is even worse.
 A lien secures an interest in your property; a levy actually takes the property to pay the tax debt.
 The IRS can levy your wages, bank accounts, Social Security benefits, retirement income, and even your physical property.
 The physical property will then be sold to pay your tax debt.
 Due to its immense power, the IRS may levy your income and property without gaining prior approval from the courts.
-Luckily, levies can be avoided and resolved through open communication and cooperation with the IRS, and Mr. Frost can handle this for you.
+Luckily, levies can be avoided and resolved through open communication and cooperation with the IRS, and Frost & Associates, LLC can handle this for you.
 If you have already been levied, we will work hard to have your levy released so you can go back to living your life without so much stress and financial difficulty.